Keepnet Labs Logo

 From falling for phishing scams to mishandling sensitive information, employees remain a primary target for cybercriminals using phishing, social engineering, and insider threats.
 With human error now the top cybersecurity risk for CISOs, organizations must take action.

-This blog explores how Security Awareness Training helps mitigate these risks by equipping employees with the knowledge to recognize threats, reduce human error, and prevent costly breaches.
+This blog explores how security awareness training helps mitigate these risks by equipping employees with the knowledge to recognize threats, reduce human error, and prevent costly breaches.

 The Human Factor in Data Breaches and Incidents